elixir-europe/rdmkit/pages/national_resources/fi_resources.md

       your_tasks: [data analysis]
     url: https://research.csc.fi/computing#cloud-computing
   - name: IceBear
-    description: A RDM tool for structural biology.
-It covers crystallization trials, crystal fishing and shipping, as well as linking crystals, datasets, and PDB depositions for full chain of custody.
+    description: A browser-based Research Data Management tool for protein cyrstallization that offers flexible crystal fishing workbench, no-typing submission for crystal shipment, and linking crystals and datasets including PDB depositions.
     instance_of:
     how_to_access:
     related_pages: